How to Share Documents and Tips with POGO

-FOR YOUR PROTECTION, DO NOT USE A GOVERNMENT PHONE, FAX, OR COMPUTER TO CONTACT POGO
+FOR YOUR PROTECTION, DO NOT USE A GOVERNMENT, CONTRACTOR OR GRANTEE PHONE, FAX, OR COMPUTER TO CONTACT POGO.

 The Project On Government Oversight has a long history of working with individuals daring to expose corruption.
-Many of these individuals with whom POGO has worked choose to remain anonymous to the public and even to POGO itself.
+Many of these individuals with whom POGO has worked choose to keep their identity hidden from the public and even from POGO itself.

 POGO may be able to further research your concerns, bring public attention to any wrongdoing, and alert those who can bring about change.
 We've been watchdogs since 1981.

 Please note that while POGO reads and evaluates all tips we receive, due to the quantity of submissions we cannot respond to or investigate every tip.

 Signal is a free, end-to-end encrypted messaging app for your phone that allows you to communicate directly with POGO.
 You can send text messages, images, and videos from your phone.
 It also allows you to talk securely with an investigator by contacting them via the Signal app.
 No metadata is retained by Signal, and it can be configured to delete messages automatically at designated intervals.
 Signal can be downloaded from your phone’s app store.

 POGO’s Signal phone number: 1-202-658-5828

 If you use PGP encryption, below is our fingerprint and link to our public key.
 Our investigators also have personal PGP keys on their staff pages.
 If you use our public key with a mail encryption plugin, for example Mailvelope or Enigmail, the contents of your message will be encrypted, but not the subject line or the name of the sender.

 Fingerprint: D62F CFFB A855 C1CC 1419 E4D1 2F61 75E6 FF54 7E05